Black and white striped caterpillar

 Many thanks go to Kirsty and Jan for sharing their great photos and others for emailing in their sightings

-Other Hawkmoth caterpillars can be seen in the caterpillar galleries.
+Other Hawkmoth caterpillars can be seen in the North American Moth caterpillar gallery

 In the last two weeks caterpillar identification enquiries have been received from South Africa, Australia, India, Uk, St Helena, Columbia, Canada and the USA states of Tennessee and Florida – updates will appear here shortly.